Python3pkg/Nappy/wiki/Numerous-class.md

     except NumerousError as e:
         print("Cannot contact server.
 Reason: {}".format(e.reason))

-Strictly speaking other exceptions might be raised, especially if the problem is a lower-level networking problem (e.g., if the network conenction is offline); write your `except` clauses more generally if catching these is important to you (vs having them cause an uncaught exception).
+Strictly speaking other exceptions might be raised, especially if the problem is a lower-level networking problem (e.g., if the network connection is offline); write your `except` clauses more generally if catching these is important to you (vs having them cause an uncaught exception).
 Or, more simply, just a naked `nr.ping()` call (not wrapped inside a `try`) and allow any Exceptions to cause a fatal exit error.

 ### debug(lvl=1)
 Example usage: